varalakshmi-g/Frontend-Developer-Interview-preparation/README.md

 # Frontend-Developer-Interview-preparation
-I am collecting interview questions on Frontend development.
+I have collected interview questions which are helpful to become frontend developer as a fresher.

 Q1: what is HTML?